 Rabbit Mountain via Indian Mesa Trail is a 3.9 mile lightly trafficked loop trail located near Longmont, Colorado that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash